-The US does not have a comprehensive public healthcare system like most other developed countries.
+Unlike most other developed countries, the USA does not have a comprehensive public healthcare system.
 Nationwide, there are only two government-sponsored healthcare programs, Medicare and Medicaid.
 While Medicare caters to pensioners and people with disabilities, Medicaid is designed to support poor families in precarious living conditions.

-Most companies offer a choice of different healthcare plans, either for individuals or for the employee´s family.
+Most companies offer a choice of different healthcare plans to their employees, and many plans cover the employee’s immediate family as well.
 Some packages come with low monthly contributions but high excess payments.
 Others cover a larger percentage of treatment costs in return for higher monthly rates.
-There is virtually no insurance package offering 100% coverage of costs arising from medical treatment.
+Note that virtually no insurance package offers 100% coverage of costs arising from medical treatment.

 Some people choose to join a healthcare organization or network such as an HMO (Health Maintenance Organization) or a PPO (Preferred Provider Organization).
 For a monthly premium, these organizations grant their members access to healthcare and treatments provided by a selected network of doctors.

 New York City’s government provides a comparatively inclusive healthcare system with several government-sponsored schemes.
-A Freelancers Union provides you with a Guide to Health Insurance Options for New York City´s Small Businesses, Sole Proprietors and Working Individuals.
+Expats would be wise to take a look at the Guide to Health Insurance Options for New York City’s Small Businesses, Sole Proprietors and Working Individuals.
 It is available for download in English, Chinese, French, Korean, Russian, and Spanish from the Office of Citywide Health Insurance Access.

 There are various public and private hospitals across the city, the latter usually offering better facilities at higher prices.
-The New York City Health and Hospitals Corporation´s interactive map provides assistance with locating the nearest public hospital or healthcare facility.
+The New York City Health and Hospitals Corporation’s interactive map can assist you with locating the nearest public hospital or healthcare facility.

-In New York City, every child between the age of 5 and 21 without a high school diploma is entitled to attend a public school in the district where he or she lives.
-This rule applies, regardless of citizenship or immigration status.
+In New York City, children between 5 and 21 years of age with no high school diploma are entitled to attend a public school for free in the their district, regardless of citizenship and immigration status.
 In order to enroll, parents need to register their child at their zoned (=local) school.
-The NYC Department of Education School Search Tool provides help with determining your school district and your zoned school.
+The NYC Department of Education’s School Search Tool can assist you in determining your school district and zoned school.

-Parents will need to provide proof of address and an immunization record for their child.
-A list of required immunizations and walk-in immunization clinics in New York City can be found on the NYC Department of Health’s Bureau of Immunization website.
+Usually, parents need to provide proof of address and an immunization record for their child.
+A list of required immunizations and walk-in immunization clinics in New York City can be found on the NYC Department of Health’s website.

-High school students need to register at a Student Registration Center in their borough of residence.
-It is advisable to find out as much as possible about a school before registering your child, as teaching standards and records of academic achievement can vary greatly.
+High school students need to register at an Enrollment Office in their borough of residence.
+It is advisable for expats to find out as much as possible about a school before registering their child, as teaching standards and records of academic achievement can vary significantly.

-In the absence of a nationwide curriculum or educational authority, standards are determined by the local school district and depend on individual neighborhoods and available funding.
-However, if your local public school satisfies your expectations, there is no reason why your child should not attend.
+In the absence of a nationwide curriculum or educational authority, standards are determined by each individual school district and depend on the respective neighborhoods and their available funding.
+However, if your local public school satisfies your expectations, there is no reason your child should not attend.

-Of course, there are numerous private schools in New York City, some of them offering boarding facilities and/or the International Baccalaureate instead of, or in addition to, the US High School Diploma.
+Of course, there are numerous private schools in New York City as well, and some of them offer boarding facilities.
+Some also offer the International Baccalaureate instead of, or in addition to, the US High School Diploma.